liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/SPILS.rst

 The SPILS modules: SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG
 ==========================================================

-Due to their reliance on general vector operations, the iterative linear solvers in the SPILS family can only be used in conjunction with a complete NVECTOR implementation (i.e. one that provides a nearly-full set of the generic NVECTOR module functions).
-While both the :ref:`NVECTOR_SERIAL <NVectors.NVSerial>` and :ref:`NVECTOR_PARALLEL <NVectors.NVParallel>` modules provided with SUNDIALS meet these criteria, these criteria may also be easily met through a user-supplied vector implementation.
+Due to their reliance on only general vector operations (without need to directly access data), the iterative linear solvers in the SPILS family can be used with a relatively complete NVECTOR implementation (see the section :ref:`NVectors.ARKode` for a complete listing).
+We note that while both the :ref:`NVECTOR_SERIAL <NVectors.NVSerial>` and :ref:`NVECTOR_PARALLEL <NVectors.NVParallel>` modules provided
+with SUNDIALS meet these criteria, these criteria may also be easily met through a user-supplied vector implementation.

+In the subsections below, we discuss the iterative linear solvers accessible to ARKode, SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG.
+Due to the similarities between these modules, we provide a more complete description of only the SPGMR interface, and for the remaining solvers only discuss the salient differences.